magnetikonline/docker-unifi-network-controller/README.md

 ```

 ### Backup
-The backup operation takes the full contents of the controller data Docker volume (MongoDB database, firmware downloads, miscellaneous config) and creates a compressed tar archive, which can be used for a full restore.
+Takes full contents of the controller Docker data volume (including MongoDB database, firmware cache) and creates a compressed tar archive - which can then used for a [restore](#restore) operation.

 ```sh
 $ ./controller.py backup --file "/path/to/backup.tgz"